 - Crayons and pencils that are used during class will be disinfected each week and will not shared between services.

 * Parents will need to pick up kids as soon as service is over to ensure we have ample time to clean and disinfect classrooms.

-- Both check-in stations will be manned, no self check-in; one will still be at the registration area but the one that was in the multi-purpose room will be moved outside the front doors.
+- Both check-in stations will be manned, no self check-in; one will still be at the registration area but the one that was in the multipurpose room will be moved to the coffee bar in the lobby inside the front doors.